vtexdocs/docs/docs/vtex-io/Store Framework Apps/basic-components.md

 <WhatsNextCard
 title="Product Summary List
-description="This block is exported by the Product Summary app and it is responsible for displaying aproducts list in other store blocks."" linkTo="https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummarylist" linkTitle="See more"/>
+description="This block is exported by the Product Summary app and it is responsible for displaying aproducts list in other store blocks." linkTo="https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummarylist" linkTitle="See more"/>